saiftynet/piano/readme.md

 [SampleMaker](SampleMaker.pl#) (Attempt 3)

 * Draws the piano and notes with reference a keyboard.
-* creates and saves a sample file so does not need to be recreated (using storaable)
+* creates and saves a sample file so does not need to be recreated (using storable)
-* outputs keys data as keys atrer pressed
+* outputs keys data as keys are pressed ( key pressed, note represented, and frequency) as debug.
 * realised that octaves dont go A..G, but C..B !!
 * works but not for the A keys!!!..Help!!